 Protect Your Eyes When You Are Outside

 - Protect your eyes with sunglasses, particularly during the hayfever season.
-Choose a large pair that is close fitting for greatest benefit.
+Choose a large pair that is close fitting for the greatest benefit.
 Sunglasses or even normal prescription glasses can help to prevent pollens, wind, and dust from irritating and drying the eyes.

 - Wear swimming goggles while swimming as both saltwater and chemically treated swimming pool water can irritate, causing redness.

-- Protect your eyes with ski goggles when skiing as these not only provide protection from the glare of sun and snow, but also prevent problems caused by cold winds.
+- Protect your eyes with ski goggles when skiing as these provide not only protection from the glare of sun and snow but also prevent problems caused by cold winds.

 How to Soothe Sore, Red, Watering, or Itchy Eyes

 We have talked about the various causes of eye irritation.
 If you are affected, there are various soothing techniques like the application of cool compresses or using medications that can help.
-A healthy diet, sound sleep, and clean atmosphere can prevent sore, itchy, and red eyes.
+A healthy diet, sound sleep, and a clean atmosphere can prevent sore, itchy, and red eyes.

 There are also many effective home remedies and simple preventative measures you can use to bring relief.
-However, sometimes, sore eyes can also be associated with other infections like Blepharitis and Conjunctivitis.
-For this reason, it is essential to contact an eye care professional at the earliest opportunity if attempts to soothe sore itchy eyes using the simple methods outlined in this article are not effective for you.
+However, sometimes, sore eyes can also be associated with other infections like blepharitis and conjunctivitis.
+For this reason, it is essential to contact an eye care professional at the earliest opportunity if attempts to soothe sore, itchy eyes using the simple methods outlined in this article are not effective for you.